 Looking for a plant-based alternative to a traditional bolognese sauce?
-Look no further than our Lentil Bolognese!
+AKA Vegan Bolognese?
+Look no further than my Lentil Bolognese!
 Whether you are a vegetarian or not, this dish is a great way to sneak some more vegetables into your day.
 Perfect for a Meatless Monday or, let’s face it, delicious any day of the week!

 All about Lentil Bolognese

 To make my Lentil Bolognese, sauté carrots, onion, celery and salt in oil until translucent.
 Add the lentils, tomatoes, and broth and bring to a boil.
 Lower to a simmer and leave until the lentils are cooked through, about 25-30 minutes.
 Mix in the pepper, yogurt, and vinegar and continue to simmer.
 To make this recipe vegan, you can easily omit the yogurt!
 Easy peasy vegan bolognese.

 Once the Lentil Bolognese is made, sauté zucchini noodles in oil for approximately 5 minutes.
 Divide the zucchini noodles into bowls, spoon it on top and enjoy!

 Lentil Health Benefits

 Lentils are a great source of protein and iron making them a perfect alternative to meat, especially since Iron is a nutrient of concern in many vegetarian diets.
 They are also a great source of B vitamins, magnesium, zinc and potassium.
 Lentils are high in fiber, which helps you stay full longer and supports the growth of healthy gut bacteria.
 Our Lentil Bolognese is a delicious way to take advantage of all the health benefits lentils provide!